amomen9/SQLServer-DBA-Tools/T-SQL_Backup&Restore/Version 1.0/README.md

 #### Changes in version 1.0:
 ```
-The scripts turned into stored procedures.
+1. The scripts turned into stored procedures.
+2. Added some features.
 ```

 ## Contained Scripts